AndrMenezes/dm2019/README.md

-# dm2019
+# Data Mining -- IMECC/Unicamp

-Course of Data Mining in master degree at Unicamp in 2019
+This repository presents the works developed during the course of Data Mining in master degree in Statistica at IMECC/Unicamp in 2019.